Alexian Brothers Novitiate

 Unfortunately Jane would never set foot in the house.
 She passed away just six weeks after construction began.

-Undeterred by the unfortunate events, Mrs. Peters made the mansion in the quite rural community her home.
+Undeterred by the unfortunate events, Mrs. Peters made the mansion in the quiet rural community her home.
 When completed the stone Georgian colonial building featured 20 rooms.
 On the first floor the were the drawing room, library, guest room, dining room, kitchen, pantry and laundry.
 The second floor had three bedrooms, three bathrooms, and four rooms for the maids.
 A nearby four car garage also had quarters above it.
 The total cost of the property amounted to $250,000 (or approximately $3.9 million adjusting for inflation).

 Alexian Novitiate